heroqu/node-digester/README.md

 });
 ```

 Imagine you receive audio stream from one remote and pass it through to some other remote.
 With this approach you just tap and when the streaming is over you got the hash digest ready.
+You application logic doesn't suffer.

 ## Hash algorithms